 Accessible seating is available throughout the auditorium and offered at every price level, including our Free Seats.

-All parking lots at The Muny include reserved spaces for disabled parking.
-These spaces are available on a first come, first served basis and require a state-issued hang tag or license plate.
-If there are no disabled spaces available, the lower lot may be used as a pick-up and drop-off point for passengers requiring assistance.
+All parking lots at The Muny include accessible parking.
+These reserved spaces are available on a first come, first served basis and require a state-issued hang tag or license plate.
+If there are no accessible spaces available, the lower lot may be used as a pick-up and drop-off point for passengers requiring assistance.

 Patrons in wheelchairs may receive assistance between the lower lot and the auditorium.
 Usher service begins at 7:30 p.m. and continues until 8:25 p.m.
-Upon request, ushers may check on patrons throughout the performance and during intermission.
+Upon request, ushers may check on patrons during intermission.
 After the show, ushers will assist patrons getting back to their parking lot.

 Restroom & Water Facilities

-Restroom facilities accessible to patrons with disabilities are located inside the auditorium.
+Accessible restroom facilities are located inside the auditorium.
 Family restrooms and accessible water fountains are located on either side of the theatre near the lower concession stands.

 Assistive Listening Devices

 Patrons requiring assistive listening devices may check them out at no charge.
-Devices are located at the souvenir stand located outside of Gate #1, the concession stand inside Gate #6, and the concession stand behind the free seat area.
+Devices are located at the souvenir stand located outside of Gate #1.
 Earphones and neck loops are also available.
 Need help finding them?
 Just ask an usher in blue.

-Monday night performances include special accommodations for the D/deaf and hard of hearing and blind and partially sighted.
+Monday and Saturday night performances include special accommodations for the D/deaf and hard of hearing and blind and partially sighted.
 This includes sign language performances and audio descriptions of the action on stage.
-Special listening devices are required for the audio experience and may be checked out at the souvenir stand outside Gate #1.
+Special listening devices are required for the audio experience and may be checked out at the souvenir stand located outside Gate #1.

 Contact Lindsey R. Grabish, Director of Audience Experience, at [email protected] to learn more about interpretive performances.